Miho-Totsuka/iGEM-HG-Tokyo-2025/README.md

 - Budget management
 - Tracking project-related expenses
 - Supporting fundraising and sponsorship activities
 - Sending out emails to find sponsors
-  --> Some cram schools such as KA and JPREP
+  - For example, we sent some emails to Some cram schools such as KA and JPREP
-  --> Other companies too listed in our sponsor list that we previously made
+  - In addition, I also sent other companies too listed in our sponsor list that we previously made
 - Take part in writing some of the cloud founding reward details

 # Researcher Visits in Italy